Synthesis Essay & AP Lang: Examples, How to Write & Tips

 What is a good synthesis essay structure?
 A good structure involves:

-• Conclusion: Summarize the core information and restate the argument or importance of the sources collectively.
+Conclusion: Summarize the main reasoning and restate the importance of the argument.

 Do you bring your own knowledge to bear in the essay?
 Do we bring our own opinions?